MTORC2: Function

-In neurons, mTORC2 facilitates actin polymerization.
+In neurons and neutrophils, mTORC2 facilitates actin polymerization.
 Mice with reduced mTORC2 have deficient synaptic plasticity and memory.

 Regulation and signaling

 mTORC2 appears to be regulated by insulin, growth factors, and serum.
 In contrast to TORC1, which is mainly stimulated by nutrients, TORC2 is mainly stimulated by growth factors.
 Originally, mTORC2 was identified as a rapamycin-insensitive entity, as acute exposure to rapamycin did not affect mTORC2 activity or Akt phosphorylation.
 However, subsequent studies have shown that, at least in some cell lines, chronic exposure to rapamycin, while not affecting pre-existing mTORC2s, promotes rapamycin inhibition of free mTOR molecules, thus inhibiting the formation of new mTORC2. mTORC2 can be inhibited by chronic treatment with rapamycin in vivo, both in cancer cells and normal tissues such as the liver and adipose tissue.
 Torin-1 can also be used to inhibit mTORC2.

 Upstream signaling

 Similar to other PI3K regulated proteins, mTORC2 has a mSin1 subunit, which contains a phosphoinositide-binding PH domain.
 This domain is vital for the insulin-dependent regulation of mTORC2 activity and inhibits the catalytic activity of mTORC2 in the absence of insulin.
 This autoinhibition is relieved upon binding to PI3K-generated PIP3 at the plasma membrane. mSin1 subunit can also be phosphorylated by Akt.
 This indicates the existence of a positive feedback loop in which partial activation of Akt stimulates the activation of mTORC2.
 The complex then phosphorylates and fully activates Akt.

 What might come as a surprise is that mTORC2 signaling is also regulated by mTORC1.
 This is due to the presence of a negative feedback loop between mTORC1 and insulin/PI3K signaling.
 Grb10, a negative regulator of insulin/IGF-1 receptor signaling upstream of Akt and mTORC2, is phosphorylated and therefore activated by mTORC1.

 Additionally, some components of G protein signalling has been revealed as important regulators of mTORC2 activity as Ric-8B protein and some lipid metabolites.